hallee/hal.codes/README.md

 ## Overview

-I set out to build my [personal website](https://hal.codes) using [Swift](https://swift.org/about/).
-I use Swift every day for iOS development and I'd like to see Swift usage expand outside of the iOS community.
-Swift is fast, easy to learn, and I think it has huge potential on the web.

-This site's backend is built on [Vapor](https://vapor.codes), a server-side Swift web framework.
-Vapor serves the root document and creates a websocket server for the [Swift Playground]() environment at the top of my site.

-Sadly, the whole site couldn't be written in Swift.
-[Vue.js](https://vuejs.org/v2/guide/) powers the frontend.
-It handles client-side routing and allows for lazy loading heavy components, like the Swift Playground.
+In maybe an ill-advised attempt to boost usage of [Swift](https://swift.org/about/) on the web, I set out to build my personal website using Swift.

+This site is a [Vue.js](https://vuejs.org) frontend built on a [Vapor](https://vapor.codes) server.
+I use [Vue Router](https://router.vuejs.org) for client-side routing (this makes links to projects load almost instantly) and [Webpack](https://webpack.js.org) for bundling and code splitting.

+The Vapor server hosts the root document, along with a WebSocket server for a web Swift Playground environment.

+Why not just use a Node.js server?
+Swift ostensibly can be faster and use less memory than a JavaScript (V8) based server.
+Swift also aims to be “safe by design” with its static type system and variable guarantees.
+Other languages have these features, but I'm most familiar with Swift.
+A big community of iOS and Mac developers makes me think the Swift project will be well maintained into the future.

-## Development Installation
+## Development

 ```bash
 git clone git@github.com:hallee/hal.codes.git